Teen Vegetarian? What You Need to Know

 Common Mistakes Teens Make When Going Meat-Free

 Becoming a vegetarian may come with some bumps along the road.
-I see teenagers making mistakes like not replacing animal sources of protein with plant sources such as beans or tofu.
+I see teenagers making mistakes like not replacing animal sources of protein with a plant-based diet full of vegetables, fruit, nuts, seeds, and beans or tofu.

-Or, they miss out on important nutrients like iron, calcium or vitamin B12.
+Or, they miss out on important nutrients like iron, enough calcium, or vitamin B12.

-Additionally, some vegetarians eat a heavily processed diet.
+Additionally, some young people who are vegetarians eat a heavily processed diet instead of a diet full of plant foods.

 Teens may not understand what their body needs nutritionally, which can be a problem since they are still in a rapid phase of growth.